 In those early weeks, you can’t quite see as far ahead as a year from now, or even six months from now.
 On some days, even the idea of tomorrow is terrifying.
 I know that it all goes incredibly fast when you take a step back, at some point down the track.
 But when you’re living it, when it’s your reality, your now, you are counting every hour and wondering how you’re going to get through the next one.

-So, my lovely, sweet friend: Here I am, only eight or so weeks ahead of you, and I’m here to tell you it will get easier.
+So, my lovely, sweet friend: Here I am, only eight or so weeks ahead of you as a mom of two, and I’m here to tell you it will get easier.
 Next month, it will get easier.
 Next week, it will get easier.
 Tomorrow, it will get easier.

 I want you to know that in just a few weeks from now, things will change.
 Some of them will change tomorrow.
 Some of them will change in a couple of days, or maybe next week.
 Some things?
 They need another month or so.
 Just hang in there.
 It’s really, really not far away.
 I promise you.